lasy/cpass/README.md

 The package vignette, _i.e._ instructions for installing and using the package, can be found [here](https://lasy.github.io/cpass/articles/cpass_vignette.html).
 This vignette provides examples so that you can perform the same analyses on your data.

-The description and validation of the C-PASS procedure can be found in [Eisenlohr-Moul, et al., 2016](https://github.com/lasy/cpass/blob/master/references/eisenlohr-moul2016.pdf).
+The description and validation of the C-PASS procedure can be found in [Eisenlohr-Moul et al., 2016](https://github.com/lasy/cpass/blob/master/references/eisenlohr-moul2016.pdf).

-In addition to the C-PASS procedure for the diagnosis of PMDD and MRMD, the `cpass` package also proposes the diagnosis of PME (pre-menstrual exacerbation).
-This function is still experimental and has not be validated clinically.
+In addition to the C-PASS procedure for the diagnosis of PMDD and MRMD, the `cpass` package also proposes the diagnosis of PME (premenstrual exacerbation).
+This function is still experimental and has not been validated clinically.
 Please, use with caution.